 jet at each side of the flapping wing.

 In order to generate large thrust at an ornithopter, the cross-section of the thrust jet is to make as large as possible.
 Shifting of the spanwise distribution of lift is a dominant factor here.
 At downstroke the lift should be shifted as far as possible towards to the wing tip and at upstroke towards to the wing root.
-Furthermore the stroke angle of the wing should be chosen relatively large without, however, losing sight of thereby decreasing lift.
+Furthermore, the stroke angle of the wing should be chosen relatively large without, however, losing sight of thereby decreasing lift.